rufinv/Intro2AI-class/Lecture5/index.md

 * Hands-on NLP: learning from text data
 * Applications and learning scenarios
 * To go further: limits and challenges
 * Application : Spacy & Scikit-Learn & Word2Vec

+### Old link if issues with the new one
+Access the collab notebook [here](https://colab.research.google.com/drive/1HVrMVb_16kIa_YbWormcwNWX8r_ivf5B?usp=sharing)

 ### Prerequisites: